Learn How Can Stem Cells Help Parkinson’s Disease And Alzheimer’s Disease

 - Full body IV in which the stem cells are administered straight into the vein.

-Intra Nasal in which the stem cells are administered to veins in nose which permit the cells easier admittance into the brain.
+Intra Nasal in which the stem cells are administered to veins in the nose, which permit the cells easier admittance into the brain.